eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 ## Incoming Value Transformation

-All mentioned channels can have a configured optional transformation for an incoming MQTT topic value.
+All mentioned channels allow an optional transformation for incoming MQTT topic values.

 This is required if your received value is wrapped in a JSON or XML response.